-Helga Stentzel is a Russian-born artist based in London, UK.
+Helga Stentzel is a Siberian-born artist based in London, UK.
 She works across a wide range of media including illustration, photography, video and stop motion animation.
-Helga received "food art creator of the year" award in 2020 and has collaborated with BBC, Honda and O2, among others.
+Helga received "food art creator of the year" award in 2020 and has collaborated with Amazon, BBC, Honda and O2, among others.
+She held multiple group exhibition in New York and London, and a personal exhibition in Seul.
 A St. Martins alumna, Helga worked in the advertising industry and ran a children’s clothing business before becoming a full-time artist.
 “To me, household surrealism is about finding magic in the mundane, seeing beauty in imperfections, and connecting to our reality in a new way.
 I love noticing playful similarities - be it a sweater on a clothing line looking like a horse or a slice of bread resembling a dog’s head.
 It’s only the starting point though.
 From this moment onward the stories and visuals start buzzing in my head: What will this horse look like?
 What’s her name and character?
 Does she like racing with other horses? - the list goes on and on!

 I hope that my art will help people to connect with their inner child and rediscover the joy of savouring little visual delights in and outside their homes.”